Easy to Make Spicy Shrimp QuesadillasJump to Recipe

-My requirements for these spicy shrimp quesadillas were pretty simple.
+My requirements for the Best Shrimp Quesadillas are pretty simple.
 I wanted something that I could eat with my hands, that was super-spicy, and that would be easy to make for a crowd.

 I’m a huge fan of quesadillas, but I’m also kind of picky.
 I like mine to be super-crispy with lots of spices and flavors and enough cheese to hold the thing together.
-I do think it’s possible to over-cheese a quesadilla… that’t not the case with these though that will have just enough and plenty of flavor.
+I do think it’s possible to over-cheese a quesadilla… that’s not the case with this shrimp quesadilla recipe though.
+It has just enough cheese and plenty of flavor.